 The unit should complete the investigation within twenty one working days.
-If this isn't possible, they'll write and tell you.
+If this isn't possible, they'll write and let you know.

 What if I am still not satisfied or if the Complaints Management Unit won't investigate?

 You can choose to take your complaint for External Review to someone outside the Department.
 This is called tier 3.